Land Value Taxation in theory and practice

 Journalist Martin Wolf (of the Financial Times) says The case for a land value tax is overwhelming.

-Josh Vincent of the Center for the Study of Economics on Land Value Taxation in Pennsylvania as an Economics Development, Planning, and Tax Reform Tool. (video)
+Josh Vincent of the Center for the Study of Economics on Land Value Taxation in Pennsylvania as an Economic Development, Planning, and Tax Reform Tool. (video temporarily unavailable)

 Jeff Smith reports on 28 places (and groups of places) where land value tax has been helpful.